 St. Charles Community College considers the following to be a student's directory information (information that can be released to a third party without the consent of a student):

-The Privacy Act of 1974 does not permit the college to provide information regarding grades, transcripts or schedules to parents of students 18 years or older.
+The Privacy Act of 1974 does not permit the college to provide information regarding grades, transcripts or schedules to parents of students.
+Regardless of the student's age.

 Any student who does not want any or all of the above information to be released without his or her prior written consent must inform the Enrollment Services Department before the end of the second week of classes of a regular term (by the end of the first week of classes of a summer term).
 The information listed above will become directory information or public information as of the specified time.